YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: System Design

 \subsection{Guiding Design Principles}

 We group the design principles into three classes: user-related, system-related and ad-related.
-The \textit{user-related} principles are summarized as follows: \begin{enumerate}[label=(\roman*),itemsep=-1pt, leftmargin=\parindent] \item \textbf{Simple to understand.} The tool should display metrics and visuals that are simple to understand by users who are neither tech- nor privacy-savvy. \item \textbf{Unhampered user experience.} The tool should be easy to install and not degrade the user's existing Web experience.
-This means it should not change a webpage's appearance, it should not slow down the loading of a webpage, should not affect the network traffic induced by a webpage, and should use minimum of computing resources on the user's device. \item \textbf{Preserve user anonymity.} The tool should not, in any case, leak sensitive information that could help an entity to re-identify the end-user on the Web. \end{enumerate}
+The \textit{user-related} principles are summarized as follows:

+\begin{enumerate}[label=(\roman*)] \item \textbf{Simple to understand.} The user interface (UI) of the tool should display metrics and visuals that are simple to understand by users who are neither tech- nor privacy-savvy. \item \textbf{Unhampered user experience.} The tool should be easy to install and not degrade the user's existing Web experience.
+It should not change a webpage's appearance, it should not slow down the loading of a webpage, should not affect the network traffic induced by a webpage, and should use a minimum of computing resources on the user's device. \item \textbf{Preserve user anonymity.} The tool should not, in any case, leak sensitive information that could help an entity to re-identify the end-user on the Web. \end{enumerate}